 Now it is filled with over 11,000 students annually, and was ranked “Top-rated four-year University in Washington,” by The Economist in 2015.
 Some other points of pride for the university include being honored for diversity (Higher Education Excellence in Diversity Award from “INSIGHT Into Diversity” magazine), ranking high in online college affordability (Study.com) and being one of the top 35 schools in the West for “Best Bang for the Buck” (Washington Monthly College Guide).

 The “Washington State National School in Ellensburg” was originally founded to educated future teachers, and of its 51 students enrolled that first year, most of them were women.
 And it would stay a mostly female dominated school until much later on.
 Two years after opening its “doors,” the first official building was erected: The Barge Hall.

-George H. Black did some amazing things during his time as president at what had become known as, “Central Washington College of Education.”
-He improved the school newspaper & yearbook, made the dorms available, and saw that a library and classroom buildings were constructed.
-Thanks to all of that hard work, the state of Washington took notice, and now CWCE could require a high school diploma before registering as a student.
+George H. Black did some amazing things during his time as president at what had become known as Central Washington College of Education (CWCE).
+He improved the school newspaper and yearbook, made the dorms available, and saw that a library and classroom buildings were constructed.
+Thanks to all of that hard work, the state of Washington took notice, and CWCE was able to require a high school diploma before people could register as a student.

 McConnell had the longest running presidency the school has ever seen, but wasn’t ready to make the changes that the Board of Trustees was seeking, so he left.

 In the years to come, new undergraduate majors would come, acreage expansion would happen, as would a new name in 1977.
 Central Washington University was the new name of this school.